SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

 \subsection{Basic Architecture-changing Operations}

-Three basic operations, connection growth, neuron growth, and connection pruning, are used to adjust the network architecture, in order to evolve a feed-forward network just through these operations.
-Fig.~\ref{fig:scheme} shows a simple example in which an MLP architecture with one hidden layer evolves into a non-MLP architecture with two hidden layers with a sequence of basic operations mentioned above.
+Three basic operations, connection growth, neuron growth, and connection pruning, are used to evolve a feed-forward network architecture through multiple iterations.
+Fig.~\ref{fig:scheme} shows a simple example in which an MLP architecture with one hidden layer evolves into a non-MLP architecture with two hidden layers, with a sequence of basic operations mentioned above.

 Next, we describe these three operations.
-We denote the $i$th hidden neuron as $n_i$, its activity as $x_i$, and its preactivity as $u_i$, where $x_i = f(u_i)$ and $f$ is the activation function.
+We denote the $i$th hidden neuron as $n_i$, its activity as $x_i$, and its preactivity as $u_i$, where $x_i = f(u_i)$ and $f$ is the nonlinear activation function.
 We denote the depth of $n_i$ by $D_i$ and the loss function by $L$.
 Finally, we denote the connection between $n_i$ and $n_j$, where $D_i < D_j$, as $w_{ij}$.
-In our implementation, we use masks to mask out the pruned weights.
+In our implementation, we use a mask-based approach to ignore the dormant connections.